Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

-At that stage, there was still a major discrepancy between the STT model and the experiment: the DWs move in the direction of the electric current and not along that of the electron flow \cite{Moore2009b}.
+At that stage, there was still a major discrepancy between the STT model and the experiment: the domain walls move in the direction of the electric current and not along that of the electron flow \cite{Moore2009b}.
 This intriguing observation motivated several theoretical studies, which found that the combination of STT and SOT could in certain cases produce backwards motion \cite{Boulle2014,Kim2012b}.
 However these scenarii were not robust: the backward motion was only obtained for certain values of the physical parameters and only in a certain range of current density.
-In parallel, it was observed that nearly symmetric Pt/Co/Pt samples exhibit CIDM if an external in-plane field is applied parallel to the current, sufficiently large to convert BWs to NWs \cite{Haazen2013} [the NW structure under in-plane field was later confirmed by anisotropic magnetoresistance measurements \cite{Franken2014}].
-The DL SOT mechanism was shown to be compatible with all observations, especially (i) the reversal of the DW motion upon locating the thicker Pt layer below or above the Co layer; (ii) the reversal of the DW motion upon change of sign of the in-plane field and (iii) the fact that two successive DWs always move in opposite directions.
-The latter point is of crucial importance: all NWs, having the same magnetization, feel the same DL SOT and are hence displaced in opposite directions, like under an easy-axis ($z$ here) field.
+In parallel, it was observed that nearly symmetric Pt/Co/Pt samples exhibit CIDM if an external in-plane field is applied parallel to the current, sufficiently large to convert Bloch walls to N\'eel walls \cite{Haazen2013} [the N\'eel wall structure under in-plane field was later confirmed by anisotropic magnetoresistance measurements \cite{Franken2014}].
+The damping-like SOT mechanism was shown to be compatible with all observations, especially (i) the reversal of the domain wall motion upon locating the thicker Pt layer below or above the Co layer; (ii) the reversal of the domain wall motion upon change of sign of the in-plane field and (iii) the fact that two successive domain walls always move in opposite directions.
+The latter point is of crucial importance: all N\'eel walls, having the same magnetization, feel the same damping-like SOT and are hence displaced in opposite directions, like under an easy-axis ($z$ here) field.

-In this context, a breakthrough was the micromagnetic study \cite{Thiaville2012} of the dynamics of NWs under magnetic field and DL SOT, in the case where such walls are stabilized by the interfacial DMI.
+In this context, a breakthrough was the micromagnetic study \cite{Thiaville2012} of the dynamics of N\'eel walls under magnetic field and damping-like SOT, in the case where such walls are stabilized by the interfacial DMI.
 The DMI \cite{Dzyaloshinskii1957,Moriya1960} is an antisymmetric exchange interaction that is allowed when the medium does not have inversion symmetry.
-In an isotropic bulk material without inversion symmetry (like a heap of screws), to the lowest order in gradient expansion, DMI in continuous micromagnetic form reads \cite{Bogdanov1989}
+The general form of the DMI energy density reads $W_{\rm DMI}=D_{ij}{\bf e}_i\cdot\left({\bf m}\times\frac{\partial {\bf m}}{\partial j}\right)$, where the coefficient $D_{ij}$ possesses the same symmetries as the SOT response function, $\chi_{ij}$, discussed in Subsection \ref{s:sots-nut} \cite{Freimuth2014}.
+Hence, the generalization of SOT symmetries suggested by Fig. \ref{fig:Rashba_Dresselhaus} also applies to DMI.
+In an isotropic bulk material without inversion symmetry (like a heap of screws), to the lowest order in gradient expansion, DMI in continuous micromagnetic form is expressed by an energy density \cite{Bogdanov1989}